allendavidsnook/allendavidsnook.github.io/_posts/2021-10-18-my-team-and-i-built-a-thing-bluetooth-swift-iphone-and-ipad-payments.md

-And&#8230; if you’re looking, we’re fully remote (another challenge for hardware work) and hiring https://automattic.com/work-with-us/!
+And... if you’re looking, we’re fully remote (another challenge for hardware work) and hiring https://automattic.com/work-with-us/!
 We have open positions for senior engineers on both our iOS and Android e-commerce apps https://automattic.com/work-with-us/job/senior-mobile-engineers-woocommerce-android-ios/